payorch/connector-service/ai-generation/README.md

 Currently, we are focused on the first phase: **Migration from Hyperswitch**.

+## Achievement in above demo
+* Integrated Authorize flow for connector Checkout
+* We were able to build the project successsfully with two error fixes with manual intervention.

+## Auto generated things by AI
+* Workflow that we are feeding to the AI is auto generated.
+* Connector support to UCS.
+* Integration of Authorize flow.
+* Debugging and generating error tracks.
+* logging each step being followed in the workflow.

 ## Approach

 Our approach leverages a set of structured documents to guide the AI in the code generation and troubleshooting process: